What are Perovskite Solar Cells?

 In a tandem solar cell, multiple solar devices are stacked on top of one another to increase the amount of electrical energy that we can gain from solar irradiance.
 Perovskites can more efficiently use smaller wavelengths of the sun’s spectrum, so the efficiency of a C-Si solar cell can be improved by depositing a perovskite solar cell on top!
 Perovskite-silicon tandem devices have achieved efficiencies of up to 31.3%, which is significantly higher than either C-Si or perovskite solar cells individually!

 How Are Perovskite Solar Cells Made?

 Perovskites have a similar structure to a lot of 3rd generation photovoltaic devices.
-The perovskite absorber material is placed between two electrodes or electrical contacts.
-These contacts are connected to an external circuit.
+The perovskite absorber material is placed between two electrodes.
+These electrodes are connected to an external circuit.

 There are often layers between the perovskite and electrodes, which help draw out specific charges.
 This structure allows current to flow through the device.
-These layers on deposited top of one another, and this stack is deposited on a substrate (often glass, but sometimes other materials can be used such as flexible PET).
+These layers on top of one another, and this stack is deposited on a substrate (often glass, but sometimes other materials can be used).